What the best pressure cooker has

 Electric or stovetop?
 Stovetop cookers reach a higher pressure, reach it faster, and maintain it longer than electric models, and they're more compact for the volume they hold.
 Electric models are more versatile -- often doubling as rice cookers, slow cookers or both -- and may be easier-to-use for owners new to pressure cooking or those without enough stovetop burners when cooking a multi-course meal.

 How many are you cooking for?
 For a small-to-medium-sized family, 6- or 8-quart pressure cookers are best, while a 4-quart cooker is fine for one to two people.
-Canning and some super-sized recipes and cooking tasks, like preparing a whole turkey, require a much larger pressure cooker or canner, but the bulky size makes it more challenging to store or use regularly.
+Some super-sized recipes and cooking tasks, like preparing a whole turkey, require a much larger pressure cooker, but the bulky size makes it more challenging to store or use regularly.

 What kind of cooktop do you have?
-Many pressure cooker and pressure canner manufacturers don't recommend using a pressure cooker on a smoothtop glass or ceramic stovetop.
-Smaller pressure cookers should be okay, but you have to take precautions not to slide the cooker on the cooktop (which is true of any cookware you use on a glass cooktop).
+Many pressure cooker manufacturers don't recommend using a pressure cooker on a smoothtop glass or ceramic stovetop.
+Smaller pressure cookers should be okay, but you have to take precautions not to slide the cooker on the cooktop (which is true of any cookware you use on a glass cooktop -- for more information, see our reports on cooktops and ranges).
 In addition, some glass cooktops struggle to get hot enough to get a pressure cooker up to its highest temperature.
 If you have a glass or ceramic cooktop, you'll probably be better off with an electric pressure cooker.

 If you're just learning to use a pressure cooker: